Decorated marked surfaces: spherical twists versus braid twists: Braid twists versus spherical twists

 On one hand, $\TT^*$ and $\TT_0^*$ are related by a Whitehead move as in Figure~\ref{fig:WH}.
 Thus, the standard generators of $\BT(\TT)$ are conjugates of standard generators of $\BT(\TT_0)$.
 It is straightforward to write down the formula of the conjugates.
-On the other hand, this is also true for $\ST(\Gamma_\TT$ and $\ST(\Gamma_0)$.
+On the other hand, this is also true for $\ST(\Gamma_\TT)$ and $\ST(\Gamma_0)$.
 Namely, \begin{itemize} \item by \cite{KY}, there is a (canonical) derived equivalence

-such that the canonical heart $\h_{\Gamma_\TT}$ becomes a tilt $\h'$ (cf. \cite[Definition~3.7]{KQ}) of the canonical heart $\h_0$; \item \cite[Proposition~5.4]{KQ} provides the formula of how simples change during a tilting (i.e. each simple in $\h'$ is a twist or a shift of some simple in $\h$); \item then we deduce that under the induced isomorphism $\Psi_*\colon\ST(\Gamma_\TT)\cong\ST(\Gamma_0)$, the standard generators of $\ST(\Gamma_\TT)$ becomes the conjugates of the standard generators of $\ST(\Gamma_0)$. \end{itemize} By comparing the two formulae of the conjugates, we deduce that \eqref{eq:main} implies \eqref{1}.
+such that the canonical heart $\h_{\Gamma_\TT}$ becomes a tilt $\h'$ (cf. \cite[Definition~3.7]{KQ}) of the canonical heart $\h_0$; \item \cite[Proposition~5.4]{KQ} provides a formula for how simples change under tilting (i.e. each simple in $\h'$ is a twist or a shift of some simple in $\h$); \item then we deduce that under the induced isomorphism $\Psi_*\colon\ST(\Gamma_\TT)\cong\ST(\Gamma_0)$, the standard generators of $\ST(\Gamma_\TT)$ become the conjugates of the standard generators of $\ST(\Gamma_0)$. \end{itemize} By comparing the two formulae of the conjugates, we deduce that \eqref{eq:main} implies \eqref{1}.

 We will use the same trick again in \S~\ref{sec:Kro} to prove the special cases in Remark~\ref{rem:sp}, which completes the generalization from Theorem~\ref{thm:main} to Theorem~1. \end{remark}